 What’s The Difference Between EPDM And Silicone Rubber?

-EPDM and Silicone are two -excellent choices when it comes to selecting rubber materials for a wide range of applications.
-With the global EPDM market valued at $3.68 billion in 2020 and the silicone market expected to soar to $30.4 billion by 2028, it’s clear that both materials play a vital role across industries.-EPDM rubber material, known for its unbeatable weather resistance and durability, is the top pick for automotive seals and roofing membranes.
+EPDM and extruded rubber silicone are two excellent rubber material choices for a wide range of industrial and commercial applications.
+With the global EPDM market valued at $3.68 billion in 2020 and the silicone market projected to reach $30.4 billion by 2028, both materials play a vital role across industries.

 What is EPDM?

 EPDM (Ethylene Propylene Diene Monomer) rubber is a type of synthetic rubber known for its excellent weather resistance and durability.
 It is made from ethylene, propylene, and a diene comonomer, which allows it to form strong cross-links.
-These cross-links give EPDM rubber its great elasticity and resistance, making it a versatile and reliable material for many different uses.
+These cross-links give EPDM rubber its excellent elasticity and resistance, making it a versatile and reliable material for a wide range of applications.

 What is Silicone Rubber?

-Now, let’s compare Silicone and EPDM in terms of their material properties to see which one suits your needs best.
+Now, let’s compare Silicone and EPDM based on their material properties to determine which best suits your needs.

 How is Silicone Manufactured?

-Silicone can be manufactured in various ways based on the types of silicone being used.
-Silicone can come in three forms, namely LSR’s (liquid silicone rubbers) as well as RTV’s (Room Temperature Vulcanisation) and HTV’s (High-Temperature Vulcanisation).
+Silicone can be manufactured in various ways, depending on the type of silicone being used.
+Silicone can come in three forms: LSRs (liquid silicone rubbers), RTVs (Room Temperature Vulcanization), and HTVs (High-Temperature Vulcanization).

 Silicone vs. EPDM Technical Comparison

-To make the best material choice, it’s essential to understand the Material Properties, Applications, Advantages and Disadvantages, and Melting temperature of silicone and EPDM.
-As this knowledge ensures reliable and efficient performance in your applications.
+To make the best material choice, it’s essential to understand the Material Properties, Applications, advantages, disadvantages, and melting temperature of silicone and EPDM.
+This knowledge ensures reliable and efficient performance in your applications.

 1. Material Properties